sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 would do.

-Obviously, this is even more complex now, and harder to use - we need to figure out the amount of milliseconds to pass to this funciton and we have to handle `+1` as an indicator "call me later".
+Obviously, this is even more complex now, and harder to use - we need to figure out the amount of milliseconds to pass to this function and we have to handle `+1` as an indicator "call me later".

 ### But, what about threads/tasks?